bomeara/EEB_GradFunding/NSF_DDIG/DDIG.md

 # Budget

 Because entering person-months on the budget could be construed as voluntarily committing cost sharing which is not permitted, no individuals should appear on the budget.
 You will need to manually remove the PI and co-PI names from the list of senior personnel in the budget.
+Remember to keep it at $13K or less in direct costs (the actual costs of things: universities then add charges to the funders on top of this to pay for things like lab space, the office of research to handle grants, people to check safety, etc.

 # Presubmission checklist